tigerchen52/query_level_uncertainty/README.md

 # query_level_uncertainty

 This is the repo for our ongoing work "Query-Level Uncertainty in Large Language Models".
-Feel free to contact us if me missed any relevant papers or you would like to provide feedback.
+Feel free to contact us if I missed any relevant papers or if you would like to provide feedback.

 ## Internal Confidence
 The benefits of using our proposed internal confidence